vincejstraub/tools-template-repo/README.md

 * ...
 * ...

-If you are new to Git and GitHub, see the [Git and Github user guide](https://github.com/vincejstraub/tools-template-repository/blob/main/docs/github-user-guide.md) (located in `docs/`), written specifically for this project.
+If you are new to Git and GitHub, see the [Git and Github user guide](https://github.com/vincejstraub/tools-template-repository/blob/main/docs/github-user-guide.md) (located in `docs/`),  written to suit the typical workflow of an academic researcher using GitHub.

 ## Getting Started
 To start using the code and data in this repo: